-CM 620 Bereavement Care
+CM 620 Grief, Trauma, and Bereavement Care

-This course will provide learners with a biblical understanding of the nature of grief.
+This course will provide a biblical understanding of the nature of grief and trauma and corresponding principles and techniques for effective spiritual care and counseling.
+The basic counseling skills coupled with the biblical, theological, and ethical concerns in pastoral care ministry are discussed.
 Particular emphasis will be given to working with individuals and families as they journey through the grieving process.
-Special attention will be given to creating a written or oral narrative for the family based on their recollections of the deceased.
-Opportunities will also be given for students to demonstrate their understanding of the stages of grief as well as determining practical approaches to pastoral care for those of a common faith, a different faith or those professing no faith.
+Opportunities will also be given for students to demonstrate their understanding of the stages of grief as well as determining practical approaches to pastoral care for those of a common faith, a different faith, or those professing no faith.